Skip to content

 Short answers, pulled from the story.

-The Lytton Commission report condemned Japan's actions but offered no plan for intervention.
-Japan withdrew from the League on the 27th of March 1933 after the committee failed to enforce its findings.
+The Lytton Commission was a committee established by the League of Nations to investigate Japan's invasion of Manchuria.
+Its report condemned Japan's actions but offered no plan for intervention, leaving China without international support.
+Japan withdrew from the League on the 27th of March 1933, shortly before the truce was negotiated.

-How did the Tanggu Truce affect Manchukuo recognition?
+How long did the Tanggu Truce last before war resumed?